ThatGuyKalvin/ThatGuyKalvin.github.io/README.md

 # ThatGuyKalvin.github.io
-This is the source code for my personal website, https://kalvin.xyz/
+This is the source code for my personal website: https://kalvin.dev & https://kalvin.xyz/